All Episodes

 So I feel like there's going to be some pushback if the only thing they identify is Tylenol.

-Because there's no way that's the whole answer, I don't think.
+And we're still looking because there's no way that's the whole answer, I don't think.

-Well, uh, you know the story about Tom Holman, who was accused of taking $50,000 in cash before Trump was in office and before we knew he would be, and before Tom Holman was in his current job, he was a consultant working in that border security area,
+Well, you know the story about Tom Homan, who was accused of taking $50,000 in cash before Trump was in office and before we knew he would be and before Tom Holman was in his current job.

-and apparently he allegedly took $50,000 from what he was presumably didn't know was an FBI's sting, and they were gonna pay him for him to give them some special access once Trump became president, if he did.
+And they were going to pay him for him to give them some special access once Trump became president, if he did.

-But allegedly he took the 50,000, which I have not heard confirmed by him, by the way.
+But allegedly, he took the 50,000, which I have not heard confirmed by him, by the way.

 So I don't even know if he did that.

-So if you look on social media, people will say, see, I told you he was totally innocent because the charges were dropped with no evidence whatsoever of wrongdoing.
+So if you look on social media, people will say, see, I told you he was totally innocent because charges were dropped with no evidence whatsoever of wrongdoing.

 You know that's not exactly what happened, right?

-So that's the Republican version that, well, it might there must be nothing to it because uh Biden's people didn't charge him, and then Trump's people didn't charge him, not even charging, so therefore there was nothing there, right?
+So that's the Republican version that, well, there must be nothing to it because Biden's people didn't charge him.

 No, you were completely misunderstanding the story.